BenjaminCharlton/Aspire4Wasm/README.md

 }
 ```
 ## Custom behaviours (optional)
-If you want to serialize the service discovery information some other way in your WebAssembly application (for example, in a different JSON file, or in an XML file) you can do so in the AppHost `Program.cs` by creating a custom implementation of `IServiceDiscoveryInfoSerializer` and passing it to the call to `AddWebAssemblyClient` via the `WebAssemblyProjectBuilderOptions` class, like this:
+If you want to serialize the service discovery information some other way in your WebAssembly application (for example, in a different JSON file, or in an XML file) you can.
+1. First create a custom implementation of `IServiceDiscoveryInfoSerializer`
+2. Then in the `Program.cs` of your `AppHost`, pass your custom implementation to the call to `AddWebAssemblyClient` via the `WebAssemblyProjectBuilderOptions` class, like this:
 ```
 var builder = DistributedApplication.CreateBuilder(args);

 var inventoryApi = builder.AddProject<Projects.AspNetCoreWebApi>("inventoryapi");
-var billingApi = builder.AddProject<Projects.SomeOtherWebApi>("billingapi");

-builder.AddProject<Projects.Blazor>("blazorServer")
+builder.AddProject<Projects.Blazor>("hostedblazor")
-    .AddWebAssemblyClient<Projects.Blazor_Client>("blazorWasmClient" options => {
+    .AddWebAssemblyClient<Projects.Blazor_Client>("wasmClient" options => {
         options.ServiceDiscoveryInfoSerializer = yourImplementation;
     })
     .WithReference(inventoryApi)
-    .WithReference(billingApi);

 builder.Build().Run();
 ```